yorickuser/yorick/README.md

 Modification in this fork
 -------

-* Directory "myYorick" have been added. "myYorick" contains some additional functions for 2D- and 3D-plot and for event-driven control by mouse.
+* Directory "myYorick" have been added. "myYorick" contains some additional functions for 2D- and 3D-plot and for event-driven control by mouse (function "idl").
 * Currently, documents for "help, function_name" may be incomplete and source codes are not tidy, but all functions listed below have examples, shown by "help, function_name" at yorick prompt.
 * Functions for plotting 3D-tubes, 3D-cones and for smooth shading will be added (not yet).

 Usage
 -------

-* Put all files and directories in "myYorick" in "Yorick" directory in your home directory.
-(If "Yorick" directory does not exist, just put "myYorick" at your home directory and rename it to "Yorick".)
+* If "Yorick" directory does not exist under your home directory, just put "myYorick" at your home directory and rename it to "Yorick".
+If exist, merge the two "custom.i" files in "myYorick" and in "Yorick", and then put all other files and directories in "myYorick" into "Yorick".
 * Type "help,function_name" at yorick prompt show its example.

 Functions in graph2d.i